Nikon N65 Camera Review - Your Next Nikon Camera? (Nikon F65)

 Pressing the two film rewind buttons simultaneously for 1 second will rewind the film.
 Film is completely rewound when there is a blinking E shown on the top LCD.

 If the film does not rewind, turn the camera off, put in fresh batteries, and try again.
-You're more likely to experience this problem in cold weather.
+You’re more likely to experience this problem with the N65 in cold weather.

-The camera does not include a split prism or other manual focusing aid.
+The N65 does not include a split prism or other manual focusing aid.
 Focus can be confirmed by the focus indicator at the bottom left of the viewfinder.

 A dot will be displayed when the subject is in focus.
 Arrows will be displayed when the focus needs to be further away or closer.